 “Business Model Canvas is a strategic management and lean startup template for developing new or documenting existing business models.
 It is a visual chart with elements describing a firm’s or product’s value proposition, infrastructure, customers, and finances.
 It assists firms in aligning their activities by illustrating potential trade-offs.
 The Business Model Canvas was initially proposed by Alexander Osterwalder based on his earlier work on Business Model Ontology.”

-You can find books and apps and videos and presentations galore online that support, explain and trumpet the use of BMC.
+You can find books and apps and videos and presentations and workshops galore online that support, explain and trumpet the use of BMC.
 You can also download the blank PDF template directly from the Strategyzer site.
 It’s absolutely worth doing a deep dive into BMC on its own.
 But for the purpose of this UX practitioner exercise, we’re simply borrowing BMC to trick our brains into leveling the areas of focus from skewing heavily towards user needs, to a balance of user and business needs.

 Here’s how it works, and why we want to try it.